alcarney/blog/content/blog/click-drag-vanilla-js.md

-For the moment we will ignore the details around how this variable is updated (it is covered in the next section), instead let's focus on being what we do once when the user has clicked on the circle.
+For the moment we will ignore the details around how this variable is updated (it is covered in the next section), instead let's focus on being what we do once while the cursor is moving about the page

 Let's get the simpler case out of the way first